What to know before a safari

 As for the colours.
 Most guidebooks say, only the horrible grey and khaki tones are allowed because of the mosquitos and wild animals.
 Unless you are on a walking safari, you don’t need to buy bush coloured clothes.

 It is a myth that you’ll scare off the animals.
 They don’t see you in the car.
-In fact, our spotter wore traditional Maasai clothes which shine in red tones in the green savanna of the Mara.
+In fact, our spotter wore traditional Maasai clothes that shine in red tones in the green savanna of the Mara.
 It didn’t affect our sightings in any way.
-We wore some yellow, blue, red and green and ended up just fine.
+We wore some yellow, blue, red, and green and ended up just fine.

 Remember to pack lightly.
 Many camps offer same-day laundry service, so there is no need for a lot of items.

 If you’re into photography, bring the best camera and telephoto lens you can afford.
 The bigger, the better.
 But remember the weight restrictions if you are flying.
 We used Nikon 70-200 mm f2.8 lens along with the 1.7x teleconverter.
 That gave us a zoom range of up to 340 mm without too much extra weight.
 Don’t forget a wide lens for landscapes.